-[General Information on Zoning Districts, Criteria, etc. is further below.]
+[General Information on Zoning Districts, Criteria, etc. is further below after these links.]

 >>> List of ward ZONING CASES REVIEWED in last Six Months (includes drawings)

 >>> Upcoming/Recent Private Construction Projects

 . (including those that did not need aldermanic approval)

 >>> To learn more about zoning districts, zoning criteria, administrative adjustments, variances, special uses and zoning changes, SEE BELOW.